XiaoTianFan/Anthropineral-Digital-Set-Design/shared/documentation/PROJECT_PLAN.md

 - Complete auto-import testing capability
 - 🎭 Production-ready 3D animation system with manual triggers

-**🎉 Major Milestone Achieved: The system now provides a complete theatre production pipeline from SD card insertion to sophisticated 3D visual effects with eye-textured animations!**
+**🎉 Major Milestone Achieved: The system now provides a complete theatre production pipeline from SD card insertion to sophisticated 3D visual effects with configurable eye-textured animations!**

 **🎭 Theatre Production Status: 95% Complete - Only global keyboard triggers remain for full automation**

+**🔧 New Feature: Complete visual effects configuration system implemented for easy parameter customization without code diving!**

 This plan provides a comprehensive roadmap.
 We can adjust and elaborate on specific sections as development progresses.